IntelRealSense/librealsense/examples/hdr/readme.md

 ```

 Then, the pipe is configured with depth and infrared streams.
-The infrared is used in the HDR streaming merging.
+In HDR mode the Infrared stream is used as an auxiliary invalidation filter to handle outlier Depth pixels and therefore, to enhance the outcome.
 The merging algorithm can also work without the infrared stream (if it is not activated by the user), but it workds better with the infrared.
 ```cpp
 // Start streaming with depth and infrared configuration
 // The HDR merging algorithm can work with both depth and infrared,or only with depth,